vkleer/ci-pp5-buzz-of-berlin/README.md

 14. Wait for the app to build and be deployed.
 Once the app is ready, a message will be displayed saying 'App was successfully deployed' along with a button which takes you to your newly deployed React app

 ## Credits

-The logo and assets were created by the developer.
+The logo, no-results image and upload image were created by the developer.

 ### Images
 - This application was created for education purposes only.
 All of the images used for profile images, posts, recommendations and events were sourced from Google to test out the application extensively.
 I am therefore unable to provide the sources of all the pictures found on Google.